ryanatkn/gro/src/project/buildConfig.md

 but to compile it we need the config - so we're stuck.
-This can be solved in other ways, like compiling to a temporary directory or using something like `ts-node`, but these solutions introduce overhead and complexity we'd rather avoid.
+This can be solved in other ways, like compiling to a temporary directory or using something like `ts-node`, but these solutions introduce overhead and complexity we'd rather avoid right now.
+This is subject to change, though - it seems likely we'll want to define the entire Gro config in a runnable `gro.config.ts`.

 So for now, Gro reads a single field from a project's `package.json`.
 Here's what a Node project may look like: